Wills & Trusts

 - One need not name attorneys as fiduciaries of their estate.
 We recommend that a spouse serve with a friend or family member as an alternate so that any money which is spent to hire attorneys or the like can be controlled by the persons receiving the money.
 And in the average estate one need not spend much on professional help if any at all.

-We look forward to assisting you with your estate plan and we offer a no obligation free initial consultation to all clients.
+We look forward to assisting you with your estate plan.
 Please contact us to schedule an appointment with one of our attorneys.
 Feel free to bring a list of all of your estate planning questions and concerns.